bhowiebkr/open-joystick/README.md

 -  dual cams per axis.
 - A twist axis that is also dual cam actuated.
 - Force feedback using electromagnetic induction.
+- All axis, and cam assemblies will be moving on ball bearings.
+- Stick will have left and right variants.
+(I’m left handed so will be working on the left one.
+Right will be a mirror of the left)

 ## Electrical feature
 - Because of the electromagnets, I don’t think hall effect angle sensors would work and will look at using potentiometers instead.